Bimal Krishna Matilal: Education

 Literate in Sanskrit from an early age, Matilal was also drawn towards Mathematics and Logic.
 He was trained in the traditional Indian philosophical system by leading scholars of the Sanskrit College, where he himself was a teacher from 1957 to 1962.
-He was taught by scholars like pandit Taranath Tarkatirtha and Kalipada Tarkacharya.
-He also interacted with pandit Ananta Kumar Nyayatarkatirtha, Madhusudan Nyayacharya and Visvabandhu Tarkatirtha.
-He was awarded the upadhi (degree) of Tarkatirtha (master of Logic) in 1962.
+He was taught by scholars like Pandit Tāranatha Tarkatīrtha and Kālipada Tarkācārya.
+He also interacted with pandit Ananta Kumar Nyāyatarkatārtha, Madhusūdana Nyāyācārya and Viāvabandhu Tarkatīrtha.
+He was awarded the upādhi (degree) of Tarkatīrtha (Master of Logic) in 1962.

 While teaching at the Sanskrit College (an affiliated college of the University of Calcutta) between 1957 and 1962, Matilal came in contact with Daniel Ingalls, an Indologist at Harvard University, who encouraged him to join the PhD program there.
 Matilal secured a Fulbright fellowship and completed his PhD under Ingalls on the Navya-Nyāya doctrine of negation, between 1962 and 1965.
 During this period, he also studied with Willard Van Orman Quine.
 Subsequently, he was professor of Sanskrit at the University of Toronto, and in 1977 he was elected Spalding Professor at Oxford, succeeding Sarvepalli Radhakrishnan and Robert Charles Zaehner.